cyber-meow/PUbiasedN/README.md

 `parameter-path` is a `yml` file containing the hyperparameters of the experiment.
 The hyperparameter files used for the results shown in Table 1 can be found under the `params/` directory.

+## 20newgroups preprocessing

+To prepare the ELMO embedding of the 20newsgroups dataset.
+Please download the ELMO 5.5B pre-trained model from https://allennlp.org/elmo (elmo_2x4096_512_2048cnn_2xhighway_5.5B_weights) and put it under `data/20newsgroups/`; then run the two files `train_elmo_prepare.py` and `test_elmo_prepare.py` located in this same directory.